 The John Birch Society, is a political education and action organization founded by Robert W. Welch on this date.

 The society supports associated with traditionally conservative causes such as anti-communism, support for individual rights and the ownership of private property.

-If you think I'm going to make fun of them, given who the president-elect is, you've got another thing coming.
+If you think I'm going to make fun of them, you've got another thing coming.

 December 9, 1994 -

 Surgeon General Joycelyn Elders was dismissed after suggesting discussion of masturbation in school classes on sexuality.

 This gives rise to the euphemistic term "firing the surgeon general."

 The lighting of candles and decorating with candles has always been popular, but also one of biggest sources of danger during the Christmas holidays.

 In 1895 a New England Telephone employee, Ralph Morris, while looking at the newly installed string of lights made for the telephone switchboard decided to take some home to decorate his tree with.
 And/or it may be attributed to Thomas Edison's partner, Edward Johnson for inventing the first string of lights around the same time Ralph, for safety reasons.

 There are 7 days until the start of Hanukkah.